DngHuy/eval/README.md

 ```

 ### projects/default/level2s.properties
 The level2s.properties file defines level2s to compute along with their properties.
-Factors don't do sophisticated computations, they serve as a point for the aggregation of metric values.
-Factors are then aggregated into level3s, so they have to specify the level3s they are influencing along with the weights of the influence.
-The notation used has to be read as *factorid.property=value* .
+Level2 don't do sophisticated computations, they serve as a point for the aggregation of metric values.
+Level2s are then aggregated into level3s, so they have to specify the level3s they are influencing along with the weights of the influence.
+The notation used has to be read as *level2id.property=value* .

 + The *enabled* attribute enables/disables a level2 (no records written for a level2 when disabled)